 Sleep is like nutrition for the mind.
 When it’s missing we seek quick stimulation through coffee, carbs and processed sugar.

 It’s not easy working long hours, feeling stressed, pleasing others and trying to find the energy to look after oneself.
 Motivation can disappear for months on end.
 How do we get that back?
 What can be done when the mind says, “Stuff it, I’ll just eat whatever I want?”

 Exhaustion followed by quick stimulant foods and drinks, reinforces the cycle of tiredness and weight gain.
 Stimulants provide energy but we’re still on edge.
 A gentleman at the clinic recently revealed having 8 cups of coffee in the morning and 4-6 glasses of wine in the evening.
 The coffee gets him going and alcohol slows him down.

-One way to tell if food has become addictive is getting cravings, obsessing over choices and regretting those choices regularly.
+One way to tell if addiction is present; are cravings, obsessing over choices and regretting those choices regularly.

 All this because of sleep loss?
 Not always.
 People who sleep well also crave food however it is worse when overtired.
 When relaxed you are more in touch with the hunger sensation.
 You are far more likely to pass up processed food when you have clarity of mind.

 Food cravings and hunger are entirely different.
 Hunger is a void in the stomach area.
 A craving is pleasure seeking for the mind.
 It’s worth knowing the difference and satisfying with healthy options.
 Overtiredness, like being drunk can cause similar bad decision-making to occur.